brettviren/python-keepass/README.txt

  * It is quite easy to display the stored passwords in plain text, although the defaults try to avoid this.

- * Specifying the master key on the command line will leave traces in your shells history and in the process list.

- * While input files are treated as read-only, keep backups of any files written by KeePass/KeePassX until you are assured that files written by this code are usable.

  * Key files are not currently supported